Simplified Home Office Deduction Option Explained

 - The simplified calculation just multiplies the amount of space by a specific square foot amount, up to a maximum.
 Using this method doesn't require a complicated calculation.

 The simplified deduction is optional.
 It is capped at $1,500 a year, based on $5 a square foot, for up to 300 square feet.
-The aim of this option, the IRS says, is to reduce paperwork and recordkeeping burdens on small businesses.
+The aim of this option is to reduce paperwork and recordkeeping burdens on small businesses.

-How to Qualify for the Home Business Space Deduction
+How to Qualify for a Home Business Space Deduction

 To be able to deduct expenses for your home business space using either the simplified or regular calculation method, you'll need to do some things: